Cray-HPE/sat/docs/man/sat-status.8.rst

         (starting at 1).
 The column can be abbreviated if unambiguous.
         If an ambiguous abbreviation is given, the first matching column will be selected.
         Some columns may contain whitespace.
-If whitespace is necessary to to unambiguously single out such a column, the whitespace may be included by wrapping the column name or abbreviation in quotes.
+If whitespace is necessary to unambiguously single out such a column, the whitespace may be included by wrapping the column name or abbreviation in quotes.